Rapptz/discord.py/docs/guide/interactions/slash_commands.rst

 Interaction
 ++++++++++++

-As shown above, app commands always keep the first parameter for an :class:`~discord.Interaction`, a Discord model used for both app commands and UI message components.
+Shown above, the first parameter is ``interaction`` - app commands always need to have this as the first parameter.
+It represents a :class:`~discord.Interaction`, a Discord model used for both app commands and UI message components.

 When an interaction is created on command invoke, some information about the surrounding context is given, such as: